cloudposse/atmos/website/docs/core-concepts/components/component-overrides.md

     command: "<command to execute>"
 ```

-You can include the `overrides`, `terraform.overrides` and `helmfile.overrides` sections in any Atmos stack manifest at any level of inheritance
-to override the configuration of all the Atmos components defined inline in the manifest and all its imports.
+You can include the `overrides`, `terraform.overrides` and `helmfile.overrides` sections in any Atmos stack manifest at any level of inheritance.
+The scope of the `override` configuration is limited to all of the Atmos components defined within the manifest and all its imports up until that point.

 <br/>